kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

 When receiving a pod which requests Devices kubelet is in charge of:
   * deciding which device to assign to the pod's containers
-  * Calling the `Allocate` function with the list of devices
+  * calling the `Allocate` function with the list of devices

 The scheduler is still in charge of filtering the nodes which cannot satisfy the resource requests.